jucacrispim/mongomotor/docs/source/tutorial_tornado.rst

 The first thing to do is to connect to a database (an instance of mongod).
 To do so we will use :func:`~mongomotor.connect`.
-In this example all we need is to call the function with a single parameter, the database name.
+In this example all we need is to call the function with a two parameters, the database name and the async framework name.

 .. code-block:: python